 Deck 5 Dionyssos

-At the Dionyssos deck are the two (2) meeting halls of the Conference, the Muses Lounge and Bar which will be our main lecture hall as well as the Selene Lounge and Bar which will be ISHS lecture hall for parallel sessions.
-There will be plenty of room for exhibition display outside the 2 pair of elevators which are adjacent to the Muses Lounge and Bar.
+At the Ouranos deck there are the 2 meeting halls of the congress, the MUSES LOUNGE & BAR which will be our main lecture hall as well as the Conference Area which will be ISHS lecture hall for parallel sessions.
+There will be plenty of room for exhibition display at the Eros Lounge & Bar.

 GET TO KNOW OUR CRUISE SHIP